Police search for Harmony Montgomery at her last home - NewsBreak

 Adam Montgomery, 31, was charged with counts including failing to have Harmony in his custody .
 Kayla Montgomery, 31, was charged one with welfare fraud on suspicion of obtaining $1,500 in food stamps from December 2019 to June 2021 for Harmony at a time when the girl was not living with Kayla and Adam.

-The two have pleaded not guilty.Uncle of missing NH girl blames family services
+The two have pleaded not guilty.Uncle of boy fatally beaten over birthday cake due in court

 Police first became aware Harmony might be missing when they received a call from the girl’s mother in November.
 She had been trying to locate the girl for months, police said.